twistlock/docs/api/descriptions/settings/serverless-scan_get.md

   'https://<CONSOLE>/api/v1/settings/serverless-scan'
 ```

-A successful response returns a list of scopes used for pattern matching on the serverless functions.
+A successful response returns a list of scan scopes.